MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ## Licensing events

+### Office.Android.DocsUI.PaywallControl.AutoRedeemPendingPurchaseResult

+Critical engineering telemetry to log the result of automatic attempt of trying to redeem pending purchases of a user.
+Product telemetry used for reconciliation of purchase transaction information with Microsoft’s commerce system to enable associated subscription benefits.

+The following fields are collected:

+- **EventDate** – Timestamp of the event occurence

+- **Result** – Int denoting the enum result of the operation.

+- **SessionID** – GUID to connect events by session

+### Office.Android.DocsUI.PaywallControl.PaywallUIShown

+Critical Usage telemetry for when Paywall control is shown to the user.
+Used to understand the in app purchase experience for the user and optimize the same for future versions.

+The following fields are collected:

+- **EventDate** – Timestamp of the event occurence

+- **IsModeFRE** – Boolean to indicate experience type, Upsell dialog or SKU Chooser

+- **SessionID** – GUID to connect events by session

+### Office.Android.DocsUI.PaywallControl.PurchaseButtonClicked

+Critical Usage telemetry to know when user clicks on the Purchase Button.
+Used to infer the usage pattern and conversion metric for users who attempt to buy a subscription in the app.

+The following fields are collected:

+- **EventDate** – Timestamp of the event occurence

+- **IsDefaultSku** – Boolean indicating if user is attempting to purchase the Sku that showed up first/default

+- **ProductID** – String identifying which subscription user is attempting to purchase as configured in the store

+- **SessionID** – GUID to connect events by session

+### Office.Android.DocsUI.PaywallControl.PurchaseResult

+Critical engineering telemetry to log the result of purchase attempt triggered manually by user.
+Product telemetry used for reconciliation of purchase transaction information with Microsoft’s commerce system to enable associated subscription benefits.

+The following fields are collected:

+- **EventDate** – Timestamp of the event occurence

+- **IsModeFre** – Boolean indicating if purchase was made from upsell FRE screen or Sku Chooser

+- **Result** – Int denoting the enum result of the operation.

+- **SessionID** – GUID to connect events by session

+### Office.Android.DocsUI.PaywallControl.SeeAllFeaturesAnalytics

+We collect this usage telemetry to see how much time the user spends on the “See more benefits” screen.
+The data is used to understand usage of the “See more benefits” feature and further optimize the experience in future versions.

+The following fields are collected:

+- **Duration** - Long integer indicating time spent by user on “See All Features” screen in milliseconds

+- **EventDate** - Timestamp of the event occurrence

+- **MostExplored** - Integer denoting the index of the most toggled item in a list of M365 apps and their features

+- **SessionID** - Globally Unique Identifier (GUID) to connect events by session

+### Office.Android.DocsUI.PaywallControl.SkuChooserAnalytics

+Usage telemetry to see how much time user spends on SKU Chooser screen.
+Usage telemetry to see how much time user spends on Sku Chooser screen.

+The following fields are collected:

+- **Duration** – Long integer indicating time spent by user on Sku Chooser screen in milliseconds

+- **EventDate** – Timestamp of the event occurence

+- **SessionID** – GUID to connect events by session

+### Office.iOS.Paywall.SKUChooser.BuyButtonTap

+Critical usage telemetry is collected to indicate when the user taps the Purchase/Buy Button.
+The data is used to infer the usage pattern and conversion metric for users who attempt to buy a subscription in the app.

+The following fields are collected:

+- **entryPoint** - String – The Button/Flow from which Paywall was displayed.
+Like “Premium Upgrade Button” or “First Run Flow”.

+- **isDefaultSKU** - Bool – If the user is purchasing the product, we recommended for them, by displaying it by default.

+- **productId** - String – App-store product-id of the product for which the Buy Button was tapped

+- **toggleCount** - Int – Number of times the user switched between viewing various products, before they tapped the Buy Button, in the current session of Paywall.

 ### Office.Licensing.AcceptEulaForCurrentLicense

 This is collected when the user gets licensed and accepts EULA for the current license